Meet the Indiana AEYC Staff

 Dianna earned a bachelor’s degree in Elementary Education and a master’s degree in Early Childhood Education.
 She has completed extensive training and education in administration, business and adult education.
 Her experience includes working as a kindergarten teacher, Head Start Director, public school administrator, State administrator, T.E.A.C.H.
 Early Childhood® INDIANA Coordinator and education consultant and evaluator.

-Stefanie Monroe, Senior Executive Assistant
+Stefanie Brooks, Senior Executive Assistant

-Stefanie Monroe joined the Indiana AEYC staff in 2013.
+Stefanie Brooks joined the Indiana AEYC staff in 2013.
 Stefanie received her Bachelor’s Degree in Political Science/International Affairs from Butler University.
 Prior to her current position, she worked as a Legislative Assistant for Wellpoint Inc., a Manager of Strategic Initiatives with the State of Indiana and within college Admissions.

 Program and Professional Development